rkiel/keeping-promises/README.md

 ## Promises in the real world

-Throughout this tutorial, we've written code in a style that is meant for instruction but not what you see in the real world.
+Throughout this tutorial, we've written code in a style that is meant for instruction but not what you would see in the real world.
 Let's re-write several of our functions to be more realistic.

 First, we can re-write `save` and remove all the intermediate variables in favor of method chaining.